 The costs and risks are too high… especially if another collapse takes place.

-We’re now in our second year of recovery.
-But investors are still skeptical.
+We’re now in our second year of recovery, and investors are still skeptical.

 Just a handful of years ago, if I had called for $200 per barrel crude, no one would have batted an eye.

-But today, my call for crude’s price to rise less than 20% from where it’s currently trading seems overly euphoric… which strikes me as a little bizarre.
+But today, my prediction seems overly euphoric… which strikes me as a little bizarre.

 But the oil bull is far from dead.

 Crude benefited from spectacular tailwinds in the second half of 2017.
 Some of them were natural.
 Some were manmade.

 In July 2017, Royal Dutch Shell’s (NYSE: RDS.A) Pernis refinery in the Netherlands suffered a cataclysmic fire.
 It’s Europe’s largest refinery, and it went dark.